jonah916/Jeopardy-NLP/README.md

 ## Acknowledgements

 I owe credit for basically this entire project to Colin Davy.
 He was the sole source of inspiration for it, having been both creative enough to use this approach in his own *Jeopardy!* training and gracious enough to share his story online.
 If a recruiter ever notices me because of this project, I'll Venmo him for a nice dinner.

+Additional thanks to Reddit user u/jwolle1 for scraping the 350,000-question dataset and Kaggle user [Paul](https://www.kaggle.com/prondeau) for makingthe data available for download.